days

 – Dr. Mary Claire Haver

-Challenge #2: Lack of Awareness
+Challenge #2: Lack Of Awareness

 Unfortunately, perimenopause just isn’t on the radar for many physicians.
 Some may be quick to look at symptoms like fatigue and mood changes, and attribute them to other issues, missing the root cause of the problem.
 Historically, there has been insufficient research and healthcare-industry emphasis on women’s health, and this is exemplified in the lack of awareness of perimenopause symptoms, diagnosis, and treatment.